EnzoCcultisme/nomad-color-picker/README.md

 # nomad-color-picker
-A color picker widget for the Work Louder Nomad v1.
-Capture any color from your screen, display it on the keyboard's IPS screen, copy it , and modify it directly with the knobs.
+** A color picker widget for the Work Louder Nomad v1.
+Capture any color from your screen, display it on the keyboard's IPS screen, copy it , and modify it directly with the knobs.**

+be aware in the vast majority of cases the color profile of your nomad don't match with your screen, nevertheless if you pick a color on your screen, copy the hex and use it on a design, the color display (on your computer screen) will be the exactly the same as picked

 ## Requirements